Using Workflows to Schedule Jobs

 .circleci/config.yml file with the version and a unique name for the workflow.
 The following sample

-.circleci/config.yml file shows the default workflow orchestration with two parallel jobs.
+.circleci/config.yml file shows the default workflow orchestration with two concurrent jobs.
 It is defined by using the

 workflows: key named

 build_and_test and by nesting the

 jobs: key with a list of job names.
-The jobs have no dependencies defined, therefore they will run in parallel.
+The jobs have no dependencies defined, therefore they will run concurrently.

 jobs: build: docker: - image: cimg/<language>:<version TAG> auth: username: mydockerhub-user password: $DOCKERHUB_PASSWORD # context / project UI env-var reference steps: - checkout - run: <command> test: docker: - image: cimg/<language>:<version TAG> auth: username: mydockerhub-user password: $DOCKERHUB_PASSWORD # context / project UI env-var reference steps: - checkout - run: <command> workflows: version: 2 build_and_test: jobs: - build - test